dan-kruk/pyselenium/readme.md

 **"We now can**

-- do lots of tests which are just as simple to use as shown above
+- do lots of tests which are just as simple and informal to use as shown above

-- focus on building a very specific tests starting far deep down under well implemented thin functional layers of UI navigation
+- focus on building a very specific feature tests rather than object abstruction maintanace

+- start coding far deep down under well implemented thin functional layers of UI navigation

-- utilize clean functional composition test design, rather than object oriented bloater
+- utilize imperative/functional composition test design, rather than object oriented bloater

-- do all tests tiny (dozen lines), razor sharp focused on 1 thing done very well, lightning fast (run for 30-60s or so)
+- do all tests tiny (a few lines), razor sharp focused on 1 thing done very well, lightning fast (run for 30-60s or so)

+- no state, concurrency concerns

 - enjoy breezy maintanance

 - run and tune tests on all 3 (or more) browser types equally

-- run and tune tests under stress load conditions on beefy hub or local w/o any special arrangement or effort
+- run and tune tests under stress load conditions on beefy hub or local -no special arrangement or effort needed

-- document TC names natural as they are rather than typical tower of object hierarchy abstraction
+- document TC steps natural and ordered as they are rather than typical tower of object hierarchy abstraction

-- bundle tests up into arbitrary sized sets and loop, run it all parallel with python and/or just shell scripts
+- bundle tests up into arbitrary sized sets, loop and run it all parallel with simple scripts

-- the above is easy-clean-fast w/o use of any so-called "tooling, frameworking, dependencies etc etc etc"

-- stop using bulky (or any at all) prop, csv, xls, xml, whatever config files
+- stop using clumsy prop, csv, xls, xml, whatever config files

-- ..or me gonna start to suffer from day 1 w/o even noticing it

-- pass json snippets in env vars - it just works for ~all small or tough layered config needs
+- pass json snippets in env vars - it just works for ~all small, complex layered or iterative config needs

+- "tooling, frameworking, ide-ing, dependencies and so on" - it is all your choice and is not mandatory or pushed by any means

 **"Be productive**